identi-fire/printf/README.md

-This is our group project
+This is our first ALX group project.
+Its aim is to enable us learn how to do projects together as a team